 LIF Principle LIF is a two step process: absorption of a laser photon followed by emission of a fluorescence photon from the excited state.
 For absorption the laser wavelength %lambda%L must match an allowed energy transition of the LIF-active molecule (atom).
 Only a fraction %phi%LIF of these excited molecules fluoresces, the rest relaxes without light emission.
 An optical filter selects the usually red-shifted fluorescence light at the emission wavelength %lambda%LIF.
 Only the fraction %eta% of all emitted LIF-photons is detected and converted to the camera signal SF.

 A laser beam is formed to a light sheet (or volume) and intersects the fluid area of interest, e.g. in flames, sprays or thermal flows.
 The resulting fluorescence light from excited molecules in the light sheet is imaged through a selective filter onto a time-gated digital camera.
 For pulsed UV LIF applications usually an image intensifier amplifies the LIF signal.
 The conversion of LIF images into meaningful concentration or temperature fields is based on calibration measurements.

 LIF is a technique with high selectivity.
 It is possible to selectively address species to emit light even in combustion environments where hundreds of different species are present.
 For small, typically diatomic molecules single quantum states can be detected which allow to determine gas temperatures even under non-equilibrium conditions.

-LIF imaging is particularly attractive due to the strength of the resonant absorption process compared with the non-resonant Rayleigh and Raman techniques.
-Due to this sensitivity LIF has the capability to detect flame radicals and other species at the ppm or even sub-ppm level.
+LIF imaging is particularly attractive due to the strength of the resonant absorption process compared with the non-resonant Rayleigh and Raman techniques Due to this sensitivity techniques.
+LIF has the capability to detect flame radicals and other species at the ppm or even sub-ppm level.
 Sensitivity and selectivity are the two main advantages of the LIF technique.